scottpiercew/fitness_finder/README.md

 ## The build:
 I started the project by stenciling the trainer_classes_clients ERD with OmniGraffle.
 I branched off for building the landing page and email form for quick deployment on heroku.
 Then, I built out nested CRUD functions for companies and events.
 I merged my deploying branch with the master branch to incorporate functionality across the app.
 Layout/application.html.erb yields the app's views and renders a header and footer based on the route to keep a clean, minimal landing page design.
+Devise and CanCanCan were used to establish authorization and authentication, however, current build has devise acting as a single user system.

 ## Installation instructions: